John Arguelles

-John Arthur Arguelles (August 22, 1927 – April 10, 2022) was an American attorney who was an associate justice of the Supreme Court of California from March 18, 1987, to March 1, 1989.
+John Arthur Arguelles (August 22, 1927 – April 10, 2022) was an American attorney and associate justice of the Supreme Court of California from March 18, 1987, to March 1, 1989.
 Arguelles was the second Latino to serve on California's high court and was one of the founding members of the Mexican American Bar Association of Los Angeles.

 Early life and education

 Born in Los Angeles, California, Arguelles attended Garfield High School in East Los Angeles, graduating in 1945.
 He served in the United States Navy during World War II, from 1945 to 1946.
 After his discharge, he received a B.A. in economics from the University of California at Los Angeles in 1950, and a J.D. from the UCLA School of Law in 1954.